HeranYang/DG-DDM-Seg/readme.md

 ## Usage

 We provide the codes of our DG-DDM-Seg respectively for cross-modality abdominal segmentation, cross-sequence cardiac segmentation, and cross-site prostate segmentation.
+Note that the codes for these three tasks are identical except for the hyper-parameters.

 The structure of our code folder is:
+(here we take abdominal_ct2mr for example)

     abdominal_ct2mr\           : code of Hyper-GAE for multi-modal MR image synthesis config\